foundryvtt/dnd5e/CONTRIBUTING.md

 ### Style

-Attempt to follow code style previous established throughout the project.
-A ESLint profile is included to help with maintaining a consistent code style.
-All warners presented by the linter should be resolved before a MR is submitted.
+Please attempt to follow code style present throughout the project.
+An ESLint profile is included to help with maintaining a consistent code style.
+All warnings presented by the linter should be resolved before an MR is submitted.

 - `gulp lint` or `npm run lint` - Run the linter and display any issues found.
 - `gulp lint --fix` or `npm run lint:fix` - Automatically fix any code style issues that can be fixed.